NIST National Vulnerability Database (NVD) Integration

 Vulnerability Library, Vulnerability Reference Lists

-Uses Custom Application
+Uses Custom Objects

 No

-Requires On-Demand License
+Requires Archer On-Demand Application License

 Partner/Vendor Requirements

-Valid License is required
+Valid NIST license is required

-Compatible use cases and applications - Related applications
+Compatible use cases and applications - related applications

 Application